 CIS Benchmarks provide a clear set of standards for configuring common digital assets — everything from operating systems to cloud infrastructure.
 This removes the need for each organization to ‘reinvent the wheel’ and provides them with a clear path to minimizing their attack surface.

-From a security perspective, the benchmarks help organizations:
+From a cybersecurity standpoint, CIS Benchmarks help organizations:

 - Build and maintain a security profile in line with industry best practices.